cristi-cosulianu/-TW-4-AnCoWe/README.md

 To play this game you have to folow this steps: <br />
 1.)
 Clone the repository on your local machine. <br />
 2.)
-Open "-TW-4-AnCoWe", open a terminal and run the following command "npm install". <br />
+Open "-TW-4-AnCoWe", open here a terminal and run the following command "npm install". <br />
 3.)
 Connect to MySQL and run the script from "./docs/DatabaseCreator.sql". <br />
 4.)
 Go back to your terminal in "-TW-4-AnCoWe" folder and run the following command "node server.js". <br />
 5.)
 Open Mozilla or Chrome browser and go to "https://localhost:3000/html/magicWebsite/". <br /><br />